 - Ideal Successor: You may know you want your business to carry on after you retire, but not be sure who could make that happen.
 Planning allows you and your network of advisors time to identify the ideal successor and implement transitionary actions to maintain the value of the company upon your retirement and provides opportunity for your business to be your legacy.

 - Adequate Funds/Resources: The ideal successor may be someone who does not have the funds on hand to purchase your business outright.
 Planning creates time to access the funds necessary to pay you for your business.
 This may simply mean time for the successor to secure reasonable financing or could mean a change in share structure to be paid out over time through the business’ earnings.

 - Contingency Plan: You may plan to retire in 5 years only to run into health problems or receive an unsolicited offer to purchase your business.
 Having a flexible succession plan in place can act as a contingency plan for unforeseen events.
 This can greatly reduce the stress placed on you and your family should the unexpected happen.

 - Peace of Mind: Taking the time to think about your wishes and financial needs upon retirement can help you to realize what you really want for your retirement and for your business.
 Open discussions with family, key employees and even your advisors (lawyers and accountants) can raise issues and possibilities you had not thought of yet and result in an even stronger emotional response.
 At the end of the day, succession planning will provide you with peace of mind that you made decisions that make you happy so you can enjoy your retirement or your next great adventure.

 Although there are numerous reasons why you are putting off succession planning, there are more compelling reasons to put it back on the table.
 Investing some time up front can drastically increase the amount of money in your pocket when you retire while giving you and your family peace of mind that you made the right decisions.

-Stay tuned next month to find out exactly when you should start preparing your succession plan and why!
+Stay tuned for the next part of our series to find out exactly when you should start preparing your succession plan and why!